jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 ```

 When you annotate your main `@SpringBootApplication` class with
-`@EnableClusterAware`, your Spring Boot, VMware GemFire
+`@EnableClusterAware`, your Spring Boot, [vmware-gemfire-name]
 `ClientCache` application is able to seamlessly switch between
 client/server and local-only topologies with no code or configuration
 changes, regardless of the runtime environment (such as local/standalone
 versus cloud-managed environments).

-When a cluster of VMware GemFire servers is detected, the client
+When a cluster of [vmware-gemfire-name] servers is detected, the client
 application sends and receives data to and from the
-VMware GemFire cluster.
+[vmware-gemfire-name] cluster.
 If a cluster is not available, the
 client automatically switches to storing data locally on the client by
 using `LOCAL` Regions.

 Additionally, the `@EnableClusterAware` annotation is meta-annotated
-with SDG’s
+with [spring-data-gemfire-name]’s
 [`@EnableClusterConfiguration`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/EnableClusterConfiguration.html).
 annotation.